01Alfred/Product-preview-card-component/README.md

 ### What I learned

+  Learned about
-- Learned about how grid could be used to displaced columns and rows.
+- How grid system could be used to displace columns and rows.
 - How to set media queries for various screen sizes